Parks & Trails

 Blue Earth is proud to offer a variety of parks, trails, and recreational opportunities for our residents to lead active lifestyles and for our visitors to explore.

 Putnam Park is located at the south end of Main Street.
 This park is home to our municipal pool and the city’s disc golf course.
-Putnam Park also offers tennis courts, a new picnic shelter, new playground equipment and bathrooms.
+Putnam Park also offers tennis courts, a picnic shelter, playground equipment and bathrooms.

 Steinberg Nature Park is located 1/4 mile east of Blue Earth on County Road 16.
 The 33 acre park provides a natural setting for visitors to enjoy native prairie plants, river views, woodlands, birding and natural habitat.
 The Steinberg Nature Park has a picnic shelter with a restroom, outer woods trail/picnic area and a 1/2 mile crushed limestone trail that is accessible for all users.